 Newcastle Paragliding Club

-Club Code of Conduct
+Code of Conduct

 It is a requirement of our “site licence” that:

 All Pilots should ensure that they are aware of any airspace restrictions within the scope of their intended flight.
-The Club does not condone any episode of airspace breach and will not protect any pilot from investigation by the SAFA or CASA should this occur.
+The Club does not condone any instances of airspace breach and will not protect any pilot from investigation by the SAFA or CASA should this occur.

 It is a common courtesy to fellow pilots that the following is considered at all times:-